Profiling Python

 After a minute or two, you can visualize your profiles on the APM -> Profile .

-Use py-spy
+Use py-spy¶

-is a non-invasive Python performance metric sampling tool provided by the open source community, which has the advantages of running independently and having low impact on target program load By default, py-spy
+py-spyis a non-invasive Python performance metric sampling tool provided by the open source community,

-will output sampling data in different formats to a local file based on the specified parameters.
-To simplify the integration of py-spy
+which has the advantages of running independently and having low impact on target program load By default, py-spy will output sampling data in different formats to a local file based on the specified parameters.
+To simplify the integration of py-spy and DataKit, center provides a branch version py-spy-for-datakit, with little modifications made to the original version, supporting automatic profiling send data to DataKit.

 - Installation

-is recommend way.
+pip install is recommend way.

-besides, Github Release page provides pre compiled versions of some mainstream platforms, which you can also download and install using PIP.
 Below is Linux x86_64 platform as an example (other platforms is similar), let's introduce the installation steps of the pre compiled version:

-# download binary
+# after download binary

 # use pip to install